-In April, Bell was charged with 16 counts of animal cruelty for allegedly killing dogs at her breeding facility just outside of Northfield.
+In April, Bell was charged with 16 counts of animal cruelty for at her breeding facility just outside of Northfield.
 With the way the system is structured now, most cases like Bell’s never come to light, animal rescue groups say.
 At present, the state of Minnesota does not regulate the cat and dog breeding industry and existing animal cruelty laws are rarely enforced.

 “Someone has to see it and report it, and then the sheriff has to do something about it and the court has to pursue the charges,” said Nancy Minion, an activist from Woodbury who has led many initiatives over the years.
 “We're a complaint-based state—the only way that you find out about it is by happening upon it.”

 At each step, the case can easily be derailed, said Mike Frye, executive director of Animal Ark, a no-kill shelter in Hastings.

 The federal government does not pick up the slack, though the U.S. Department of Agriculture does periodically inspect breeders who voluntarily enroll in its license program.
 A federal license allows breeders to sell animals wholesale to retail pet stores—otherwise breeders are limited to direct transactions with consumers.